mhjacks/ansible-pattern-theory/README.md

 a case where there is no OpenShift available the Operator is clearly not an option but the Make mechanism still could be.

+In both scenarios we endevour to identify the smallest possible seed from which we can use GitOps principles to bootstrap the solution.

+We are also not in the business of writing OpenShift or AAP installers, and assume a pristine deployment of either as a prerequisite.
+Over time the pristine requirement is expected to be relaxed.

 ### Solving "rough edges" problems

 One of Ansible's great strengths is its flexibility in composing workflows; while this can pose certain problems for